thibaudcolas/frontend-starter-kit/docs/front-end-team.md

 Each person’s objectives and key results are tracked in a Trello board based on a [reusable template](https://trello.com/b/URsGqKMe/person-s-okr-template).

-To start using it,

-1. Create a new board with Trello's "Copy Board" feature, under the whole organisation.
-2. Create new cards by using the "Copy Card" feature on each template card.
-3. Set your objectives as labels (use neutral colors, teal - green - blue - purple)
-4. Create cards for each key results of each goal.
-5. Add relevant Members to the cards so we support you achieving your key results.

 The basic board structure is very simple.
 If you feel the need to change it, go for it.
+To start using it as-is, look at the instructions on the [OKR template card](https://trello.com/c/WsoJOi7z/28-okr):

+- The **Member** on the card defines whose OKR this is.
+- The **Title** is the `Objective`.
+Make it inspiring!
+- **Labels** with colors define the general theme.
+We do not want to have too many labels around, so only go for one or two themes.
+- **Labels** without colors allow further classification as required without cluttering the board.
+- The **Checklists** are the `Key Results`.
+Use one Checklist per Key Result.
+- **Checklist Items** are "Actions".
+They are either done (checked) or not.
+- The **Due Date** defines when the OKR is due (end of quarter).

 ### Defining objectives and key results